Last updated on June 10, 2026

 Unmarked Grave | Illustration by James Paick

-Entomb effects provide graveyard-based decks with incredible tools for consistency to set up powerful plays, often involving combo lines that end the game on the spot, or shortly after reanimating a Griselbrand or similar threat.
+Entomb effects provide graveyard-based decks with incredible tools for consistency to set up powerful plays, often involving combo lines that end the game on the spot, whether that's a way-too-early Griselbrand or some sort of Underworld Breach line.

 Stay safe, and thanks for reading!